KartikaySinghal/Travel_Advisor/README.md

 2. Creating a User Interface using Material UI
 3. Working with Google Maps API
 4. And most importantly fetching data from unlimited sources using RapidAPI
-5. Essentially, you'll become the master of working with APIs